andreasbm/focus-trap/README.md

 ## What is this?

 A lightweight web component to trap focus within a DOM node.
-A focus trap ensures that `tab` and `shift + tab` keys will cycle through the focus trap's tabbable elements but will not leave the focus trap.
+A focus trap ensures that `tab` and `shift + tab` keys will cycle through the focus trap's tabbable elements but not leave the focus trap.
 This is great for making [accessible modals](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html).
 Check out the demo at [https://appnest-demo.firebaseapp.com/focus-trap/](https://appnest-demo.firebaseapp.com/focus-trap/).

 <img src="https://raw.githubusercontent.com/andreasbm/focus-trap/master/assets/demo.gif" width="400">